These Caramel Pecan Chocolate Chip Cookies are chewy, soft, with a nutty crunch and gooey caramel. You’ll love this easy, no-chill cookie recipe!

 • Caramel baking bits – Find these in the baking aisle near the chocolate chips; or use chopped up caramel candies instead.

-• How to freeze: Make the dough ahead of time, then scoop it onto a baking sheet.
+• How to freeze cookie dough: Make the cookie dough, then scoop it onto a baking sheet.
 Freeze scoops of dough for 30 minutes.
-Now transfer the dough to an airtight container and store in the freezer until ready to bake.
+Transfer the slightly frozen dough to an airtight container and store in the freezer until ready to bake.

 • Use a pizza stone: I find that baking cookies on a pizza stone keeps them from getting too brown and helps them spread less.